 Both Japanese words are similar, with the only difference being the end kanji character.
 The kanji 願 (nega) means ‘wish’, while the kanji 届 (todo/todoke) means ‘notification’ or ‘registration’.

-If you are in doubt, you can ask directly to your employers about it.
-Some companies in Japan may have a specific resignation letter format and process of submitting the formal notice.
+If you are in doubt, you can ask directly to your employers directly about it.
+Some companies in Japan may have a specific resignation letter format and process for submitting the formal notice.

 Things to prepare before you quit your job in Japan